Dick Clark Productions: History

 The Dick Clark radio show began syndication in the late 1950s as part of MARS Broadcasting.
 The name and lower-case stylization of Dick Clark Productions dates back to, at latest, 1964, when Dick Clark's public relations manager, Henry Rogers of Rogers & Cowan, suggested naming his production company after himself, so he could be more visible following American Bandstand's move to Hollywood.
 Later, Clark rented a building on the Sunset Strip, in an area among visible, legendary clubs and landmarks.
 As Clark recounted in his 1976 book, Rock, Roll and Remember: "I hung up a very modest sign in lowercase print — dick clark productions — and started producing."

 In the 1970s, it operated a subsidiary Dick Clark Teleshows, to produce, most notably, the first American Music Awards, Sorority '62, and the 90-minute special 200 Years of American Music.
-Between the 1970s and 1980s, Dick Clark Productions owned a cinema production company, Dick Clark Cinema Productions, to produce telemovies, and feature films.
+Between the 1970s and 1980s, Dick Clark Productions owned a cinema production company, Dick Clark Cinema Productions, to produce telemovies and feature films.
 In 1983, Daniel Paulson was appointed vice president of the division.

 In 1983, a company owned by Clark and his wife were among multiple applicants to acquire WRKS-FM in New York City.
-Also, in 1985, Dick Clark operated a home video division, Dick Clark Video, to handle videocassettes, with Vestron Video handling distribution of the titles, most notably American Bandstand.
+Also, in 1985, Clark operated a home video division, Dick Clark Video, to handle videocassettes, with Vestron Video handling distribution of the titles, most notably American Bandstand.
 In 1987, Dick Clark Productions had signed a five-year deal with the Golden Globe Awards to produce the telecasts from the next five years.

 Dick Clark Productions went public on NASDAQ in 1986.
 It was taken private in 2002 by an investment group that included Mosaic Media Group and the Caisse.
 Mandalay Entertainment bought DCP's stake in 2004.